USAFA-ECE/ece281-book/_sources/ICE/ICE3.md

 ### Constraints File

-1. Click on the Project Manager in the Flow Navigator
-2. Double click on the `Basys3_Master.xdc` file in the Sources sub-window to open it.
-3. Get your BASYS 3 board out and look at the text surrounding the switches and LEDs.
-Note, the labels underneath the switches are the physical pin locations on your BASYS 3 board.
-For example, `SW0` is connected to pin `V17`.
-Find (use CTRL+f) `V17` in the constraints file.
-You should see it first on line 12 as shown below.
+Unlike our pervious exercise, you will not need to replace the highlighted portions.
+We made our entity inputs and outputs reflect the default constraint file naming convention.

 ```xdc
 ## Switches
 #set_property PACKAGE_PIN V17 [get_ports {sw[0]}]
     #set_property IOSTANDARD LVCMOS33 [get_ports {sw[0]}]
 ```

-Unlike our pervious exercise, you will not need to replace the highlighted portions.
-We made our entity inputs and outputs reflect the default constraint file naming convention.

 > Uncomment all lines needed for this design (`sw{0}`, `sw{1}`, `sw{2}`, `led{0}`, and `led{1}`.